I have taught for class 5 for 1 year in a reputed school I can teach children to solve the problems in easiest way.... I have taught many students...

 The entire program is thoughtfully customized to suit the unique learning needs and pace of each student.
 No two learners are the same—and we understand...

-I am a dedicated online educator with over 5 years of experience in the EdTech industry, specializing in teaching Mathematics and Science to students...
+Hello!
+I am Aditya Pratap Singh, a Mathematics educator with more than 5 years of teaching experience in the EdTech industry and online education....

 Do you need help in finding the best teacher matching your requirements?